CK Travels

 Ximending LBGTQ+ Bars / Taipei’s Gay Capital

-Some of the most popular LGBTQ+ bars in this part of Ximending include G Paradise (open from 6pm until 2am), Café Dalida, and The Garden.
-Note that this area around Red House is incredibly quiet in the day time except for some gift shops and cafes.
+Some of the most popular LGBTQ+ bars in this part of Ximending include G Paradise, Café Dalida, and The Secret Garden (all open until 2am).
+Note that this area around Red House is incredibly quiet in the daytime except for some gift shops and cafes.

 The LGBTQ+ bar area in Ximending is fun and safe to explore at night.
 Taiwan is one of the most progressive Asian countries – same-sex marriage between citizens became legal in Taiwan on 24 May 2019, the first country in Asia to do so.

-YOU MIGHT LIKE: Taipei City LGBTQ History and Culture Guided Tour or Ximen Pub Crawl >
+YOU MIGHT LIKE: Taipei City LGBTQ History and Culture Guided Tour or Taipei LGBT Day Tour >

 Ximending LBGTQ+ Bars / Taipei’s Gay Capital